 As Olympics Open, Meet 6 Alum Athletes Going for Gold

-Fans of the Olympics won’t see spectators or families at the opening of the 2021 Games in Tokyo on Friday, but they should find a half-dozen Terps.
+Fans of the Olympics didn't see spectators or families at the opening of the 2021 Games in Tokyo, but they did find a half-dozen Terps.

 Whether taking up their sport for the first time on campus, or balancing plans to wed at Memorial Chapel with elite training throughout the pandemic, each made their way from the University of Maryland to the pinnacle of athletic competition:

 While the Team USA co-captain is a seasoned pro now, it wasn’t until Gustaitis’ time as a Terp that she first tackled rugby.

 The White Hall, Md., native was a basketball player through high school, but what she calls the “trifecta” of UMD’s First Look Fair, a dining hall flyer and a fellow student’s encouragement got her to stop by a club rugby practice.

 “I just loved it—the physicality, the camaraderie of the team, how welcoming it was,” said Gustaitis, who studied biological sciences.
 “To be able to play a sport again—I kind of thought that part of my life was over, so it was cool to find.”

 Practicing twice a week on the Fraternity Row fields and facing off against other mid-Atlantic schools on Saturdays, Gustaitis excelled at her new sport, earning All-American honors and landing a spot on the local Maryland Stingers club team post-graduation.
 After a year and a half with the Northern Virginia senior club, she headed to San Diego to train full-time with Team USA in 2015.

 The move took some adjusting.
 While she’d previously played a version of rugby called 15s, which consists of 15-player teams competing in 40-minute halves, the national team played sevens, with, appropriately, seven-player teams and just seven-minute halves.